phyllis frazier

 ©2003

 The Wetlands Institute of Stone Harbor, New Jersey, honored Phyllis Frazier with the commission to create the art for their 21st annual Wings 'n Water Festival 2003 poster.
-All proceeds from sales of the poster are used by the Institute for programs promoting the conservation of wetlands and dune environments.
+All proceeds from sales of the poster were used by the Institute for programs promoting the conservation of wetlands and dune environments.
 Ms. Frazier also exhibited at the event, which took place September 13-14, 2003.

 To learn more about the piping plover and the efforts to protect it, please visit the following website: